SWEN-777/TheAlgorithms-Python/courseProjectDocs/integration-testing/report.md

 def find(self, word: str) -> bool:
     incoming_node = self.nodes.get(word[0], None)  # Fails if word is empty
 ```

+ ---

+## Test Design Summary - Sudoku Solver Integration

+We integrated the core components within the self-contained `sudoku_solver.py` file:

+- Constraint Propagation Core: assign() and eliminate() functions.
+- Search Algorithm: search() function (Depth-First Search with backtracking).
+- Setup/Validation: parse_grid() and solved() functions.

+Tested Interactions:
+- Full Solve Cycle: Confirmed that solve(grid) (which integrates parse_grid -> search) successfully returns a valid and structurally sound solution (solved(values)).
+- Rule 2 Integration: Verified that eliminate() correctly triggers assign() when a unique placement is found for a digit within a unit (forcing an assignment).
+- Failure Handling: Confirmed that an internal contradiction in eliminate() correctly propagates as False back through assign() and terminates the search() process.
+- Boundary Cases: Tested integration with non-trivial puzzles (grid1, grid2) and the empty grid (. * 81).

+## Bug Reports - Sudoku Solver

+No logic bugs were identified in the core sudoku_solver.py file.
+All initial test failures were due to issues in the test suite itself:

 ## Group Contributions

 - Uzair Mukadam: Designed and implemented all integration tests, debugged failures, and documented results
 - Shridhar Vilas Shinde: Designed and implemented integration tests for Trie and RadixTree, debugged failures, identified bug in RadixTree, and documented results
+- Rohini Senthilkumar: Designed and implemented integration tests for Arrays (specifically for Sudoku Solver)

 ## Group Contributions